huggingface/transformers/docs/source/en/models.md

 Custom models use Transformers' configuration and modeling classes, supports the [AutoClass](#autoclass) API, and are loaded with [`~PreTrainedModel.from_pretrained`].
 What makes custom models different is the modeling code is not from Transformers.

-The Hub includes [malware scanning](https://hf.co/docs/hub/security-malware#malware-scanning) for every repository, but extra care should still be taken when loading a custom model to avoid inadvertently executing malicious code.
+Extra precaution should be taken when loading a custom model.
+While the Hub includes [malware scanning](https://hf.co/docs/hub/security-malware#malware-scanning) for every repository, extra care should still be taken when loading a custom model to avoid inadvertently executing malicious code.

-Set the `trust_remote_code` parameter to `True` in [`~PreTrainedModel.from_pretrained`] to load a custom model.
+Set `trust_remote_code=True` in [`~PreTrainedModel.from_pretrained`] to load a custom model.

 ```py
 from transformers import AutoModelForImageClassification